 The Non-Hispanic White population (“White”) has seen relatively little growth over the past two decades and its share fell from near 70% in 2000 to 60% today.
 Conversely, the combined population of all other racial/ethnic groups (“non-White") has grown rapidly due to a combination of higher birth rates and immigration.

 Hispanics alone accounted for well over half the nation’s growth between 2000 and 2018 and now comprise 16% of the total.
 The Asian population grew at an even faster rate, though its share is just 6%.
 The Black population is still far larger but is growing at much slower rate.

-The nonwhite adult population is projected to grow by 19 million over the next ten years, which represents 90% of the total increase.
+The non-White LDA population is expected to grow by 19 million over the next ten years, which represents 90% of the total increase.
 Hispanics will account for a full 50%.
-The nonwhite population will expand across all age segments.
-Conversely, the adult white population will increase by only 2 million.
-The 65+ white segment will expand rapidly due to the aging boomers and the 35 to 49 population will grow modestly as the millennials displace Generation X, but the white 50 to 64 age segment is set to contract by seven million.
+The racial-ethnic minority population will expand across all age segments.
+Conversely, the White LDA population will increase by only 2 million and most of the expansion will occur in the 65+ age segment.

-In sum, the Census Bureau projections paint a picture of a slowly growing and rapidly aging white population juxtaposed by a younger and faster growing nonwhite demographic.
-This will lead to a an older and more diverse pool of potential wine drinkers, although the shift will be relatively gradual.
+In sum, the Census Bureau projections paint a picture of a slowly growing and rapidly aging White population juxtaposed by a younger and faster growing racial-ethnic minority demographic.
+This will lead to an older and more diverse pool of potential wine drinkers, although the shift will be relatively gradual.

-The nonwhite share will increase by 4% to 40% and nearly one in five potential wine drinkers will be of Hispanic origin in 2028.
+The non-White share will increase to 40% and nearly one in five potential wine drinkers will be of Hispanic origin in 2028.
 A full 27% of potential wine drinkers will be 65 or older, compared to 21% today.
-Nearly three-quarters of the 65+ population will be white, but the young adult segment will be split evenly between whites and minorities – one in four will be Hispanic.
+Nearly three-quarters of the 65+ population will be white, but the young adult segment will be split evenly between Whites and racial-ethnic minorities – one in four will be Hispanic.

 Demographics and Wine Demand